-1 1 (ii) Foreign Contribution.
+(iii) the Executive committee/Governing Council.
+There is no corresponding provision in FCR Act 1976 or 2010 which provides for the above and so forms specified in rules takes the effect of superseding the Act.
+The rules are made under the powers conferred by the Act itself and cannot have any provision which goes beyond the Act.
+To verify the present status of governing body and to ensure that there is no substantial change in the overall composition.
+In case of change in excess of prescribed limit, to ensure for necessary approval has been obtained from Ministry of Home Affairs.
+11. Cor (i) FCRA, 2010 excludes 'the professional/ consultancy fees paid to NGOs from Foreign Source' from the definition of Foreign Contribution.
 Explanation 3 to Section 2(1)(h) of FCRA 2010 states that any amount received, by any person from any foreign source in India by way of fee or cost against business, trade or commerce shall not be considered as foreign contribution.
-In other words, such receipts shall be kept outside the FCRA account. to verify whether any of such transaction is recorded in FC accounts. to verify such similar type of contract with donor agong. contract with donor agency.
-13. Inform (i) (ii) Rule 13 provides for requirement of keeping the information regarding receipt and utilization in public Domain.
-The Rule provides that if the contribution received during the year exceed ₹ 10 million, then the organisation has to keep in the public domain all data of receipts and utilization during the year and also in the subsequent year.
-The rule also states that the Central Government will also upload such summary data through (iii) its website.
-The manner of disclosure or meaning of 'public domain' has not been explained.
-It seems that all such organizations are required to have their own website where such data should be uploaded. to ask for web site and to verify that the information as required by the rule is kept on it and is accessible to all.
+In other words, such receipts shall be kept outside the FCRA account. • to verify whether any such transaction is recorded in FC accounts. • to verify similar type of contracts with the donor agency.
+12. Info rmation on Public domain Rule 13 provides for requirement of keeping the information regarding receipt and utilization in public Domain. (ii) The Rule provides that if the contribution received during the year exceed Rs.
+10 million, then the organisation has to keep in the public domain all data of receipts and utilization during the year and also in the subsequent year.
+The rule also states that the Central Government will also upload such summary of data through its website. (iii) The manner of disclosure or meaning of 'public domain' has not been explained.
+It seems that all such organizations are required to have their own website where such data should be uploaded. • to obtains for web site address and verify that the information as required by the rule is kept on it and is accessible to all.
+13. Speculative investment (i) The new law does not permit investment of surplus funds in risky or speculative assets.
+Rule 4(1)(a) prohibits investment in shares & stocks even through mutual fund. (ii) Rule 4(1)(b) prohibits investment in high return schemes or in land if it is not directly linked to the declared aims and objectives of organisation.
+Basically the idea is to prevent investment of short term funds into risk bearing instruments or assets. • To verify the details of investments to ensure that no investment is made in such speculative investments.

-1

-14. Speculative investment

-(i) The new law does not permit investment

-of surplus funds in risky or speculative

-assets.
-Rule 4(1)(a) prohibits

-investment in shares & stocks even

-through mutual fund.

-(ii) Rule 4(1)(b) prohibits investment in high

-return schemes or in land if it is not

-directly linked to the declared aims and

-objectives of organisation.
-Basically

-the idea is to prevent investment of

-short term funds into risk bearing

-instruments or assets.

-to verify the details of investments to ensure no

-investments to ensue no investment is made in such

-speculative investment.

-15 -

-15. Prohibited Sources.

-The Act provides power to the Central

-Government under section 11(3) (iv) to notify such source(s) from which foreign contribution

-shall be accepted with prior permission only.
-It

-implies that the Central Govt. may notify

-specific donors or countries from which foreign

-funds could not be received or shall be received

-with prior permission only.

-To verify sources of all foreign

-contribution and to ensue that no fund is

-received from such prohibited sources.

-16. Contribution received in kind.

-(i) The new FCRA Rules under form FC-7

-requires a certificate from a Chartered

-Accountant with regard to the foreign

-contribution received in kind there was

-no such requirement in the earlier Act

-and Rules.
-A Chartered Accountant

-normally certifies only objective

-valuations.
-In case of contribution
+14. Prohibited Sources The Act provides power to the Central Government under Section 11(3) (iv) to notify such source(s) from which foreign contribution shall be accepted with prior permission only.
+It implies that the Central Govt. may notify specific donors or countries from which foreign funds could not be received or shall be received with prior permission only.
+To verify sources of all foreign contributions and to ensure that no fund is 15 received from such prohibited sources.
+15. Contribution received in kind. (i) The new FCRA Rules vide form FC-7 requires a certificate from a Chartered Accountant with regard to the foreign contribution received in kind.
+There was no such requirement under earlier Act and Rules.
+A Chartered Accountant normally certifies only the objective of the contribution. ٠